-Author, Mayan-calendar specialist, researcher, storyteller, wilderness guide, cat lap.
+Author, Mayan Calendar specialist, researcher, storyteller, wilderness guide, health food store manager, cat lap.

-Actor, artist, comedian:),editer, graphic designer, musician, photographer, poet, tenor and friend of doGz
+Actor, artist, cosmic dancer, comedian:), editur, graphic designer, musician, photographer, poet, tenor and friend of doGz

-As our Universe creates souls nameless, this form the Living People call him Richard Alan Eagle.
+As our Universe creates souls nameless, the living people call this form Richard Alan Eagle.

-He attended high school: St. Anthony Village, Minnesota, Assistant Editor of the school-newspaper; President of the Concert Choir, wins 4-star rating at the Minnesota State High School Vocal Competion; Supporting Actor in school theater plays and Lead Actor in his senior year production.
+High school: St. Anthony Village, Minnesota, Assistant Editor high school newspaper; President - Concert Choir, awarded 4-star rating at the Minnesota State High School Vocal Competition; Supporting Actor and Lead Actor in school theater .

-And colleges: The University of Minnesota, Minneapolis (where his grandfather had managed the experimental gardens); ITT Minnesota School Of Business, Minneapolis, Minnesota; Bemidji State University, Bemidji, Minnesota.
+Colleges: The University of Minnesota, Minneapolis (his grandfather managed the St. Paul campus experimental gardens); ITT Minnesota School Of Business, Minneapolis, Minnesota; and Bemidji State University, Bemidji, Minnesota.

 He recalls what happened later that night after the whitewater rafting trip,

-"Our sun-burned rafting group members are in prayer just before our nightly bible study, when a powerful plasma high-energy field of divine love and joy suddenly materializes, overwelming us all.
-After a minute, the bliss-energy subsides and someone shouts out that his sunburn is gone.
-As we all look around we realize all twelve of us with sunbirns are healed; we have no trace of the serious red skin-burns.
+"Our sunburned rafting group members are in prayer just before our nightly bible study, when a powerful plasma high-energy field of divine love and joy suddenly materializes, overwhelming us all.
+After a minute, the bliss energy subsides and someone shouts out that his sunburn is gone.
+As we all look around we realize all twelve of us with sunburns are healed; we had no trace of the serious red sun-burns.
 I am still amazed at what happened that night."

-For him, that miraculous group healing experience was and is a major life-changer.
+For him, that miraculous group healing experience was a major life-changer.

-In 1979 he moved to Aspen, Colorado, for two years, then returns to Minnesota in 1983.
+He moved to Aspen, Colorado, for two years, then returns to Minnesota.

 In 1984 he gathered his poetry into his first book, Cash Action: The Great American Game.

-In 1989. he created his first Mayan calendar class and with it the first edition of The Mayan Calendar Guidebook, a study-guide with combined Mayan-and-Gregorian calendars that becomes a yearly publication.
+In 1989. he created his first Mayan Calendar class and with it the first edition of The Mayan Calendar Guidebook, a study-guide with combined Mayan Calendar and Gregorian Calendar that became a yearly publication.

-In 1989 Richard and friend Bonita Anderson discover while visiting Blue Mounds State Park in Luverne, Minnesota, a hidden ancient natural rock amphitheater with a special sitting ledge upon which to view the sunrise on the first day of spring and autuum, at the eastern end of an ancient quarter-mile-long east-west alignment of blue quartzite rocks.
-Later in 2015 Richard published his recollection in his third book Stonehenge of America: Blue Mounds State Park.
+In 1989 Richard and friend Bonita Anderson discover while visiting Blue Mounds State Park in Luverne, Minnesota, a hidden ancient natural rock amphitheater with a special sitting ledge upon which to view the sunrise on the first day of spring and autumn, at the eastern end of an ancient quarter-mile long east-west alignment of blue quartzite rocks.

 Blue Mounds State Park, Luverne, Minnesota

-Richard taught his first Mayan-calendar/DREAMSPELL class in Sedona.
-The day after the class he has the most powerful spiritual moments of his life while out hiking with a friend in Long Canyon.
+Richard taught his first Mayan Calendar and DREAMSPELL class in Sedona.
+The day after the class he had the most powerful spiritual moments of his life while out hiking with a friend hiking in Long Canyon.